collectiverealms/collectiverealms/_posts/2018-08-12-A-Brave-Heart-and-a-Decent-Sword.md

 “Y’ever thought’a leavin’?” the elven woman asked.

-“No,” interjected a stern voice from behind sister.
+“No,” interjected a stern voice from behind my sister.
 Kastra, startled, jumped while the elf’s warm gaze soured into a look of annoyance as she laid eyes on father, who now stood immediately behind Kastra.
 In his arms were a tray full of clean, wooden mugs.
 He set them down roughly onto the countertop beside Kastra and returned a look of disgust to the elf.

 “We are not like them.
 We were not made for their life, child,” he told Kastra, then looked at the elf, “Discuss this with my daughter no further, *knife-ear*.”.
 The slur stung but the elf didn’t show it.
 Most of Kestheus was diverse and accepting of others but we lived in Ebercus, a small, rural town, where non-human racial intolerance was, unfortunately, not uncommon.